thaalesalves/thaalesalves/README.md

   * I'm currently working for IBM, as part of the Itaú-Unibanco modernization program

-  * I'm familiar with using Spring Framework and its children, such as Boot, Cloud, Security, Data and Actuate
+  * I'm familiar with Spring Framework and its children, such as Boot, Cloud, Security, Data and Actuate

-  * I'm currently studying for the specialist certification for both OpenShift and AWS
+  * I'm currently studying for the OpenShift specialist certification

   * I like to play here and there with Watson (check out [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator))